sorayutmild/Unsupervised-Thai-Document-Clustering-with-Sanook-news/README.md

 # Unsupervised-Thai-Document-Clustering-with-Sanook-news
+TL;DR: This work creates an unsupervised model to clustering Thai news into 10 categories.
+Using TD-IDF, SimCSE-WangchanBERTa with weighted by number of named entities as a vector representation, and using k-means as an clustering model.

+## Problem statement
+Create unsupervised model to clustering sanook news 10 categories.

 ## Dataset
 * The data was scraped from [sanook.com](https://www.sanook.com/) is ordered by most popular views for each category.